thillRobot/seam_detection/README.md

 - [x] test iterative registration on current and previous experimental data sets -> no significant results shown, you have learned this once again so maybe this time you will remember it

-- [ ] clean up README and test archived and older examples  - update old config files with new parameters lists, maybe we should wait until we finish changing lol

 - [ ] implement `overlap_predator` registration on experimental data for performance comparision, this might solve orientation issues

 - [ ] add separate code for cloud_segmentation to complete separation of steps